 - Write a single sentence that summarizes your conclusions about the general topic, question or relationship that you investigated.

-The SBC demands commitment and so it is extremely important that students manage their time effectively.
+SBC does require commitment, so it is extremely important for you to manage your time effectively.
 Using a planner or schedule is a good way to keep track and use time productively.

 - Determine where your interests lie in science